Coronavirus: Covid-19 outbreak

 Learners will look at a photo of a family coming out of isolation and focus on getting through difficult times resiliently.

-This resource was written by the British Red Cross and published in March 2020.
+This resource was written by the British Red Cross and published in March 2020 and last updated in February 2021.

 Image Credit: © Amara Eno/British Red Cross